Applying for Public Assistance

 What should I know about the papers I have to provide?

-A DSS worker should give you a form which shows the papers you will need to provide to get benefits.
+A DSS worker should give you a form that lists the papers you need to provide to get benefits.
+These documents may include proof of your income or expenses.
+They may include proof of your identity or citizenship status.
 Try to get as many as possible.
 You should keep track of what you did to try to get them.
-If you cannot get one or more of the documents DSS requests, let your worker know as soon as possible.

 What if I am unable to keep an appointment while applying for Public Assistance?

 Call to reschedule it.
-If you do not show for an appointment, your application could be denied.
+If you reschedule, make a note of the time, date, and the name of the representative you spoke with.
+If you do not show up for an appointment, your application could be denied.

 What happens at my follow-up appointment with DSS?